mvalim/package-utils/README.md

-# Laravel 5 Workbench Helper
+# Laravel 5 Package Utils
 Since laravel 5 doesn't ship with some of the workbench/package functionalities I've decided to write this package and add some common capabilities to the default service provider, like publishing *configs* and *migrations*